bryanparmelee/bryanparmelee/README.md

 ## Hello, I'm Bryan Parmelee
   - I’m a frontend developer based in Vermont.<br>
   - I’m always looking to contribute to open source projects and grow my skillset.<br>
+  - When I'm not busy coding I'm:
+    - making/listening to music
+    - exploring nature
+    - watching soccer
-  - When I'm not coding I'm busy making/listening to music, exploring nature, watching soccer and researching new ways to tame my cat.<br>
+    - researching new ways to tame my cat
+  - You can also view my work at [bryanparmelee.dev](https://bryanparmelee.dev/)
   - Feel free to reach out! bryan.parmelee@gmail.com

 ## Here are some of the technologies I enjoy working with: